Beginner Dive Gear Guide for UK Divers

 Personal fit is critical.
 Try before buying.
 Used masks are unhygienic.
 Buy new.

-Walking over UK rocks and slipways demands proper dive boots.
+Walking over rocks and slipways demands proper dive boots.
 Size them for your fins.

 Basic requirement for surface swimming.
 Nothing fancy needed.